Ngalandou Diouf

-Ngalandou Diouf (var.
-Galandou Diouf) (14 September 1875 - 6 August 1941) born in Saint-Louis Senegal, was the first African elected official from the advent of colonialism in the territory of French West Africa.
+Ngalandou Diouf (also Galandou Diouf; 14 September 1875 – 6 August 1941) was a French and Senegalese politician who was a member of the French Chamber of Deputies representing the Four Communes from 1934 until his death in 1941.
+He was the last person to represent the Four Communes under the French Third Republic.

 Early life

 Diouf was born to the aristocratic Diouf family.
 He was of Wolof and Serer background, and as a native of one of the Four Communes of Senegal considered part of France, was granted the (nominally) full rights of French citizenship.
 He began his career as a schoolteacher and minor government clerk but became progressively involved in politics.

 Political career

 Diouf was elected in 1909 to represent the commune of Rufisque at the advisory General Assembly (Conseil Général) of Saint-Louis, then capital of colonial Senegal.
-He was an editor of the influential "La Démocratie" newspaper, and founding editor of "Le Sénégal".
+He was an editor of the influential La Démocratie newspaper, and founding editor of "Le Sénégal".
 As a journalist and political leader, he was the political godfather of Blaise Diagne, whose fame and political success quickly supplanted Diouf's own.
-Diouf and Diagne finally broke in 1928 over Diouf's view that Diagne had conceded too much to French interests, and over Diouf's increasingly anti-Communist and anti- French Socialist Party views.
-With the death of Blaise Diagne, Ngalandou Diouf was in 1934 elected to the French National Assembly, the seat formerly held by Diagne, leading a coalition of the Centre Left, small farmers, Senegalese veterans of the French military, and followers of the Tijaniyyah Sufi brotherhood which defeated the Socialist and Mouride brotherhood coalition of Lamine Guèye, the attorney who would later carry out much of Diagne's political program.
+Diouf and Diagne finally broke in 1928 over Diouf's view that Diagne had conceded too much to French interests, and over Diouf's increasingly anti-communist and anti-socialist views.

+After Diagne's death, Diouf was elected to his seat in the Chamber of Deputies, leading a coalition of the centre-left, small farmers, Senegalese veterans of the French military, and followers of the Tijaniyyah Sufi brotherhood which defeated the socialist and Mouride brotherhood coalition of Amadou Lamine-Guèye, an attorney who would later carry out much of Diagne's political program.